LunaTheFox20/weave-distance-calculator/README.md

 3. The built jar file will be in `build/libs`.

 ## License
-- FPS is licensed under the [GNU General Public License Version 3](https://github.com/Zircta/fps/blob/main/LICENSE).
+- Distance Calculator is licensed under the [GNU General Public License Version 3](https://github.com/LunaTheFox20/weave-distance-calculator/blob/main/LICENSE).

 ---